lyubogeorgiev/Java-Advanced/Streams_Files_Directories/README.md

 Using FileReader class wrapped in a BufferedReader to read the file line by line.
 Once reading a current line from the file converting all characters to UpperCase by using the String method .toUpperCase and then writing the current line to the new file with PrintStream class.

+Exercise 04 - Count Character Types
+-

+Created 2 sets for Vowels and Punctuation marks which are used as lookup tables later.
+Created a Map with String as a key and integer as a value to keep count of the character types.
+Reading the file with FileReader and BufferedReader byte by byte and determining which character type is is by using the lookup tables that we created in the beginning.
+Finally iterating over the map and writing each entry set of the map as a line to the output file by using the PrintStream class.